chadday/nicar_ocr/README.md

 We will be using the `convert` tool from ImageMagick.

-ImageMagick has some great documentation that explains all of its many options.
+ImageMagick has some great documentation that explains its many options.
 You can find it [here](http://www.imagemagick.org/script/command-line-options.php#page)

 ```bash
 convert [options ...] file [ [options ...] file ...] [options ...] file